GSA/gsa-icam-card-builder/certutils/README.md

 |Content Signing|2.16.840.1.101.3.2.1.48.86*|
 |Content Signing EKU KPID|2.16.840.1.101.3.6.7|

-\* ICAM Test Cards 1-24 erroneously use 2.16.840.1.101.3.2.1.48.9 as the content signing certificate OID.
-This was corrected beginning with Card 25.
+\* Older ICAM Test Cards 1-24 erroneously use 2.16.840.1.101.3.2.1.48.9 as the content signing certificate OID.
+This was corrected for ICAM Test Cards re-encoded in May 2018.

 #### PIV-I Card Certificate Policy Test OIDs
 The certificate policies for PIV-I cards that this project uses are below.
 With